What factors affect Bitcoin's price?

 Risks and investing considerations

-Legal regulations are also a consideration.
 Some countries have banned the buying, owning, or trading of cryptocurrency, others are threatening to enact prohibitive regulation, and still others are cautiously accepting it.
 Laws may be passed, nationally and internationally, that could affect taxes, ownership, and liquidity.

-As a decentralized digital currency, Bitcoin is not pegged to the US dollar or any other fiat currency (physical money).
+As a decentralized digital currency, bitcoin is not pegged to the US dollar or any other fiat currency (physical money).
 Its price may vary from exchange to exchange.

-Investors in this space should proceed with caution, understanding that the price of Bitcoin is exceptionally volatile, and its future value may hinge heavily on broader public adoption.
+Investors in this space should proceed with caution, understanding that the price of bitcoin is exceptionally volatile, and its future value may hinge heavily on broader public adoption.

 Investors should educate themselves and consider how and if exposure to cryptocurrency aligns with individual goals, timelines, and risk tolerance.